Eexac/Control-fairness/README.md

-To reproduce the results of privacy accounting, use the example bash commands below:
+To reproduce the privacy accounting results, use the example Bash commands provided below.
+The Individual_privacy_accounting.py file is located in the Fairness_Algorithms directory.:
 ```bash
 python Individual_privacy_accounting.py
 ```